pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``--include-instances`` command option was specified, in which case the instances are also deleted.

-WARNING: Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
+**WARNING:** Deleting classes can cause damage to the server: It can impact instance providers and other components in the server.
 Use this command with caution.

 Many WBEM servers may not allow this operation or may severely limit the conditions under which a class can be deleted from the server.

+The command options are:

+*  ``--include-instances`` - Delete any instances of the class as well.
+   **WARNING:**  Deletion of instances will cause the removal of corresponding resources in the managed environment (i.e. in the real world).Default:
+   Reject command if the class has any instances.

+*  ``--dry-run`` - Do not actually delete the objects, but display what would be done.

+*  ``--namespace``/``-n`` ``NAMESPACE`` - This option defines the term:`Namespace`
+   to use for this command, instead of the default namespace of the :term:`current connection`.

 Example: